commanded/commanded/guides/Events.md

 An event handler can be reset (using a mix task), it will restart the event store subscription from the configured `start_from`.
 This allow an individual handler to be restart while the app is still running.

-You can define a `before_reset/1` method that will be called before resetting the event handler.
+You can define a `before_reset/1` function that will be called before resetting the event handler.

 ```elixir
 defmodule ExampleHandler do